SysKitTeam/docs-point/governance-and-automation/lifecycle-management/lifecycle-management-actions.md

 * **all memberships are saved in SysKit Point database to support the Restore action**
 * **the resource is renamed and gets the suffix \[Archived\]**

-Before archiving a resource make sure that everything has been set up according to your preferences.
+Before archiving a resource make sure that everything has been set up according to your preference.

 To do that go to the **Settings > Governance > Lifecycle Management** screen.
 Under the **Automation Options** section select **Archive**.